14 July 2018

 The cycling course is a fast out and back course along a straight road ideally set up for time trials.
 You will be free to ride your own race.
 The out-and-back run is largely flat with a small trail section to begin with.

-We have hassle free parking for all competitors right beside transition.
+We have hassle free parking for all competitors close to registration.
 Refreshments will include hot meal, fruit, water, yogurt, ice-cream and some other treats for all competitors.
 This is a popular race, fully supported by Waterways Ireland and local community.
 You will certainly get a buzz created by the spectators, our DJs and lead MC.

 2016: Martin Jancek, Gordon Thomson